User interface design fundamentals

 Introduction

 Creating a consistent experience is fundamental to designing apps that feel part of the Zendesk product.
-This document will give you specifications you can use to help you achieve that.
+This guide walks you through our design principles, from the importance of spacing and sizing, through typography and color schemes, to handling disabled components and localization considerations.

 These specifications come from Garden, Zendesk’s design system, that is used for the Zendesk product.
-While you can use your own design system, it’s encouraged to align to these fundamentals where you can to help create a consistent experience.
+While you can use your own design system, adhering to these fundamentals wherever possible is encouraged to help create a consistent user experience.

 Accessibility

 Accessibility is a fundamental aspect of design at Zendesk.
 Not only is it important when considering those with temporary or permanent impairment, it is also shown to improve the usability of products for everyone.
-Zendesk abides by WCAG 2.1 guidelines and we encourage app developers to follow these guidelines too.
+Zendesk adheres to the WCAG 2.1 guidelines and we encourage app developers to adhere to these guidelines as well.

 Spacing and sizing

-Garden components use the base-4 system, meaning things like text sizes and spacings are in multiples of 4px
+Garden components use the base-4 system, where attributes like text sizes and spacings are in multiples of 4px.
+Using a predefined set of spacing values from Garden ensures a consistent user experience.

 ---|---|